mwaddell/playlist-forge/PRE_PUBLISH_CHECKLIST.md

     - Rename `artist_genres` as `genres`
     - Add `genre_source` and `genre_match_confidence` to support future
       addition of other APIs.
+    - Add a separate cache sqlite file for GetGenre API results, so that the cache is not shared with the ReccoBeats API.

 ## 4. Additional Library Commands